maelys-mcardle/adventure/documentation/firststory.md

 ## Writing Your First Story

+### Prerequesites

+This assumes that you can already run the `adventure` command.
+Installation instructions are covered in the README.

 ### Creating the Directories

 Stories are stored in a directory.
 This directory must have a `story.yml` file,